carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 - A number of simple concepts can increase the future usability of data
 ---

 In this section we'll look at how to use spreadsheets in an efficient, clear and reproducible way.
+The focus of this section is on those situations where data analysis is confined to a spreadsheet.
+It is *not* guidance on how to prepare data for code-based analysis.

-#### Raw means raw
+### Raw means raw

 Raw data is that which is untouched.
 It is the file that comes from the instrument, or the file that is created once the initial figures have been entered.
 It does not contain formatting, italics, bold titles, calculations or plots.
 This is the point at which you start, and to which you should always